 Only in the Kootenays will you find some of the most unique, historic, cultural and quirky attractions found in the world!
 These fascinating gems hold the key to our memorable past and the character of our remarkable communities.
-Come discover some of our unusual interests found in the ‘Kootenays’.
+Come discover some of our unusual interests only found in the Kootenays!

-The hot springs originate around the Cody Caves above and to the east of Ainsworth Hot Springs.
-The water works its way down through fractures in the rock, increasing in temperature at a rate of 40C per km until it his a lakeshore fault – a rock layer on a 45-degree angle.
+The hot springs originate around the Cody Caves above and to the east of Ainsworth Hot Springs Resort.
+The water works its way down through fractures in the rock, increasing in temperature at a rate of 40C per km until it is a lakeshore fault – a rock layer on a 45-degree angle.
 This hot springs feature a unique horseshoe cave with falling mineral waters that form into a pool, providing a natural steam bath.

-Ainsworth Hot Springs Resort, horseshoe-shaped caves, photo by Don Weixl
+Ainsworth Hot Springs - Cave, photo by Don Weixl

 The two 'grain elevators' alongside Highway 3 in Creston are a very few in Canada that are still standing and have survived!
 The grain elevators were built in 1935 and 1936, with the red one being the first.
 They were built to accommodate the wheat and grain crops expected from the Creston flats once they were reclaimed, a project also took place in 1935.
 Farmers sold their grain to the elevator, which then distributed it to markets in other parts of the country and to destinations around the world.

-The Glass House along the East Shore of Kootenay Lake, photo by Don Weixl
+The Glass House located off of Highway 3A along the East Shore of Kootenay Lake, photo by Don Weixl

 During World War II, over 20,000 Japanese Canadians were forcibly relocated from the coast to remove internment camps.
 The Nikkei Internment Memorial Centre is located on the side of one of ten such camps in the Slocan Valley (near New Denver) and is dedicated to the preservation of the physical history and personal memories of Japanese Canadian internees.
 It is the only interpretive site of its kind in Canada and contains original internment shacks and a large hand carved Buddhist shrine that was built by a temple carpenter during the war.
 A beautiful commemorative garden has been created by master gardener and former internee Mr. Roy Sumi.